tracystacktrace/tracystacktrace/README.md

 _Not a good Java developer, neither I am high-level language developer!_

+For non-minecraft related things and other small projects, please refer to my [codeberg page](https://codeberg.org/tracystacktrace/).

-Report all mod bugs either in corresponding ReIndev discord threads/channels or in repositories' `Issue` tabs.
+Report all mod bugs either in corresponding ReIndev discord **threads/channels** or in repositories' **`Issue` tabs**.

-Also, the images below are clickable (links to mods' repositories and modrinth pages).
+Also, images below are **clickable** (links to mods' repositories and modrinth pages).

 ## My Modifications (Mods)
 ### "Bootiful" Pack